Methodology

 The Prosecutor's only job is to break the case the Advocate just built.

-The Prosecutor produces exactly three risks ordered by severity — Fatal, Serious, or Manageable — and ends with two outputs that distinguish Redteam AI from every other analysis tool: the hidden assumption and the uncomfortable truth.
+The Prosecutor's output is ordered by severity — risks classified as Fatal, Serious, or Manageable — and ends with two outputs that distinguish Redteam AI from every other analysis tool: the hidden assumption and the uncomfortable truth.

 The hidden assumption is the premise the submitter has not examined because examining it would be uncomfortable.
 It is not the most obvious risk.
 It is the risk underneath the risk — the foundational belief that the entire submission rests on that nobody has said out loud.